gate/gateapi-go/docs/FuturesApi.md

 Query futures account change history

-If the contract field is passed, only records containing this field after 2023-10-30 can be filtered.
+If the contract field is passed, only records containing this field after 2023-10-30 can be filtered。

 ### Required Parameters